Welcome to Ullapool

 ULLAPOOL MUSEUM

-Open: 12 noon to 4pm
+Open: 12 noon to 6pm

-Admission discount for cruise passengers
+Admission free for cruise passengers

 Explore our tiny museum on West Argyle Street.
 Located in a former Thomas Telford Church, learn about Ullapool’s rich fishing heritage, emigration, our own local story of the Clearances.
 The museum also hosts a highly regarded genealogy service.
 A small retail area at the entrance has an array of Scottish/local produce including internationally renowned Highland Stoneware – high quality tableware thrown and painted locally and inspired by our local landscape.
 There’s also a range of locally made beautiful textiles.
+On Market Street, just behind the Village Hall you’ll find An Talls Solais, Community Art Gallery with exhibitions and retail.

 FOOD & DRINK

 The Highland Liquor Company on Shore Street just opposite the harbour is home to an array of whisky, gin and other goodies – their locally-distilled gin is selling in vast quantities around the globe.
+Sadly, our newest family-owned locally produced gin distillery Rhidorroch Distillrey just further down the street isn’t open till July – we cannot wait.

 SHOPPING